-Dembele on verge of 150m Barca deal – reports - Vanguard — Nigeria Today
+Paying €150m for Dembele proves desperate Barca still counting the cost of losing Neymar - Goal.com — Nigeria Today

 Barcelona close to Dembélé deal after agreeing €150m fee with Dortmund

-Borussia Dortmund finally accept Barcelona's massive £138m offer for Ousmane Dembele
+Borussia Dortmund confirm Barcelona close to Ousmane Dembele deal

 This post was syndicated from Sports - Google News.
 Click here to read the full text on the original website.